-FORM 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number 001-06605 EOUIFAX INC. 58-0401110 Georgia (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) (Exact name of registrant as specified in its charter) 1550 Peachtree Street N.W.
-Atlanta Georgia 30309 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 404-885-8000 Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$1.25 par value per share EFX New York Stock Exchange Securities registered pursuant to Section 12(b) of the Act: Securities registered pursuant to Section 12(g) of the Act: None.
-Indicate by check mark if Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Exchange Act ("Act"). 🗵 Yes 🗆 No Indicate by check mark if Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \square Yes \boxtimes No Indicate by check mark whether Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large Non-Smaller Emerging growth accelerated filer accelerated filer reporting company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🗵 If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issues financial statements. \square Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). \Box Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes \boxtimes No As of June 30, 2023, the aggregate market value of Registrant's common stock held by non-affiliates of Registrant was approximately \$28,876,038,118 based on the closing sale price as reported on the New York Stock Exchange.
-At January 31, 2024, there were 123,956,391 shares of Registrant's common stock outstanding.
+2 ξ. ■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI ITIES EX CHANGE ACT OF 1934 For the fiscal year ended December 31 1, 2023 OR ] ' ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S SECURIT IES EXCHANGE A CT OF 7 1934 For the transition period from Commission File Number 001-066 to 605 EQUIFAX INC. (Exact name of registrant as specified in i its charter r) Georgia 58-0401110 (5 (State or other jurisdiction of incorporation or organization) (I.R.
+S. Employer Identifi cation No.) 1550 Peachtree Street N.W.
+Atlanta Ge eorgia 30309 (Address of principal executive offices) ((Zip Code) Registrant's telephone number, including area co ode: 404-8 885-8000 Securities registered pursuant to Section 1 12(b) of tl he Title of each class Trading Symbol Na 1 me of each exchange Act: Act: Common Stock, \$1.25 par value per share EFX New York Stoo ck Excl nange Securities registered pursuant to Section 12(g) of of the Act t: None. × × Vec Indicate by check mark if Registrant is a well-known seasoned issuer, as defined Yes □ No d in Rule 405 of the Securities Excha nge Act ("Act").
+1 03 Indicate by check mark if Registrant is not required to file reports pursuant to Se ection 13 or Section 15(d) of t he Act □ Yes 🗷 No Indicate by check mark whether Registrant (1) has filed all reports required to be of 1934 during the preceding 12 months (or for such shorter period that the Registrant uch filing requirements for the past 90 days. \blacksquare Yes \square No t was requ aired to file such repo orts), a nd (2) has been subject Indicate by check mark whether the Registrant has submitted electronically every e 405 of Regulation S-T during the preceding 12 months (or for such shorter period that es No □ Indicate by check mark whether the Registrant is a large accelerated filer, an accupany, or an emerging growth company.
+See definitions of "large accelerated filer," "achierging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elec cted not t o use the extended to ransitic on period for complyin with any h any new or revised financial accounting standards provided pursuant to Section 13(a)) of the Ex xchange Act.
+Indicate by check mark whether the registrant has filed a report on and attestation and control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (superpared or issued its audit report. incl ıded If securities are registered pursuant to Section 12(b) of the Act, indicate by check uded in the filing reflect the correction of an error to previously issues financial statem. hether the financial stateme ents of the registrant com pens Indicate by check mark whether any of those error corrections are restatements the pensation received by any of the registrant's executive officers during the relevant received.
+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b o-2 of the Act). \(\subseteq \) es 🗷 No As of June 30, 2023, the aggregate market value of Registrant's common stock h ,876,038,118 based on the closing sale price as reported on the New York Stock Excha Registrant's common stock outstanding.